danielbodnar/awesome-stars/README.md

 ## security-tools

+- [jonrau1/ElectricEye](https://github.com/jonrau1/ElectricEye) - ElectricEye is a multi-cloud, multi-SaaS Python CLI tool for Asset Management, Security Posture Management & Attack Surface Monitoring supporting 100s of services and evaluations to harden your CSP &
 - [CycodeLabs/raven](https://github.com/CycodeLabs/raven) - CI/CD Security Analyzer
 - [lirantal/npq](https://github.com/lirantal/npq) - 🎖safely* install packages with npm or yarn by auditing them as part of your install process
 - [assimilation/assimilation-official](https://github.com/assimilation/assimilation-official) - This is the official main repository for the Assimilation project